map

-Every year, millions of patients visit their dermatologist’s office complaining of fine wrinkles and increased skin.
+Every year, millions of patients visit their dermatologist’s office complaining of fine wrinkles and extra skin.
 Traditional treatments have included non-ablative lasers, laser resurfacing, topical retinoids (Retin-A) or the more invasive face-lift.
-Recently, a new non-ablative therapy has been developed called radiofrequency resurfacing (Thermage).
+Recently, a new non-ablative therapy has been developed called radiofrequency resurfacing - Thermage.

 Thermage works by delivering heat energy through a handpiece to the deeper parts of the skin (dermis).
 This handpiece also has a cooling spray that protects the superficial part of the skin (epidermis) from injury.
 The heat energy causes the deeper tissues to contract to decrease the appearance of lines.
 Eventually new collagen develops and remodels to give an even firmer appearance to the skin.
 This technique is non-ablative in that it does not cause damage to the surface of the skin.

 As discussed above, Thermage does not cause damage to the skin surface, unlike dermabrasion and laser resurfacing.
-Therefore, there is very little “down time.”
-Treatments can take up to a couple of hours, depending upon the size of the treatment area.
+Therefore, there is very little down time.
+Treatments can take up to two hours, depending upon the size of the treatment area.
 Patients can return to work the same day, unlike a facelift in which patients usually take at least 2 weeks to recover.
 Similarly, there is no scar unlike the surgical facelift procedure.
-Effects of this procedure can last from 6 months up to 2 years.
+Effects of the Thermage procedure can last from 6 months up to 2 years.

 Before Thermage Treatment